Dental Implants with Dentures

-When people have missing teeth, it’s often a debate whether to restore them with complete dental implants or with non-implanted dentures.
-There are pros and cons with each option; and dentures are usually the more affordable alternative.
+When people have missing teeth, they often question whether to restore them with complete dental implants or non-implanted dentures.
+There are pros and cons with each option, and dentures are usually the more affordable alternative.

-Upper and lower dentures, or partial dentures, are generally the solution for people who are missing teeth.
-However, many people find they are very unhappy with them, because lower dentures never really feel like natural teeth.
-They fit loosely on the gums due to gum tissue shrinking.
-Dentures can cause irritation to the mouth and hurtful sores, and dentures can be very painful.
+For that reason upper and lower dentures, or partial dentures, are generally the solution for patients settle on.
+However, many people find they are very unhappy with their dentures for several reasons.
+Lower dentures never really feel like natural teeth; they fit loosely on the gums due to gum tissue shrinking; dentures can cause irritation to the mouth and hurtful sores; and, finally, dentures can be very painful.
 Ill-fitting lower dentures might also restrict your ability to eat or speak as well as you did when you had natural teeth.
-Your only solution is to work with messy dental adhesive to try to make them fit.
+The only way to combat these annoyances is with messy dental adhesive.

 Upper dentures are a bit easier to wear because of the suction in the upper palate (also known as the roof of your mouth), which helps keep the denture in place.
 However, when your dentures cover your upper palate, the device blocks your taste receptors and reduces the taste of the food you are eating.
 Chewing and speaking continuously can induce additional pain and sores to the upper portion of your mouth as well.
 And, much like with lower dentures, your upper gum tissue will shrink.
 Most people with upper dentures solve this problem by using dental adhesive as well.